reeb-2000/Audio-Deepfake-Detection/README.md

 Reported an EER of 2.7% on ASVspoof benchmark datasets.

 Why it’s worth looking into:
-Fast and lightweight ,good option for near real-time scenarios Performs well even when audio is short or noisy
+Fast and lightweight ,good option for near real-time scenarios, Performs well even when audio is short or noisy

 Limitations:
-Relies a lot on preprocessed features
+Relies a lot on preprocessed features,
 Might need a bit of fine-tuning to spot the trickier deepfakes.

 5. Spectrogram-Based CNN (Our Implementation)